nolsen42/RouteSelectively/README.md

 ## Additional notes

-1. There can be around 52 or more netflix domains and CDNs.
+1. There can be around 70 or more domains and CDNs used by netflix
 2. It is recommended that you make a separate domains.txt and setroutes.py for every website or category you want to redirect.
 See examples below on what I mean.
+3. Some websites will have changing IPs while keeping the same domain.
+If this happens, you will need to re-run this script again.

 ### Examples